 Bio

-I am Professor of Evolutionary Systems Biology and Environmental Omics at the University of Birmingham where I am affiliated both with Biosciences and the Institute of Interdisciplinary Data Science and AI.
-I am also a Turing Fellow at The Alan Turing Institute, the national institute for data science and artificial intelligence.
+I am a Professor of Evolutionary Systems Biology and Environmental Omics at the University of Birmingham, with affiliations in both Biosciences and the Institute of Interdisciplinary Data Science and AI.
+Additionally, I hold the position of an Alan Turing Fellow at the UK Alan Turing Institute, where I co-lead the ‘Biodiversity monitoring and forecasting’ interest group.

 Research interests